 The gravel pit restoration reserve is maintained to fund restoration of the Harrietville quarry.

-The waste reserve is maintained to fund landfill rehabilitation works.
-Where budgeted rehabilitation projects are not carried out in the financial year, funds are allocated to the reserve to fund future rehabilitation work.
+The waste reserve is maintained to fund landfill Where budgeted rehabilitation rehabilitation works. projects are not carried out in the financial year, funds are allocated to the reserve to fund future rehabilitation work.